Best Countertop Blenders of 2018

 Immersion blenders aren't terribly powerful and usually offer only one or two speeds, but they are handy for basic blending jobs, like puréeing soup.

 Countertop blenders come in two forms: personal and full-size.
-The type that's right for you depends on how you plan to use your blender.
-Personal blenders like the NutriBullet are trendy right now, but would a personal blender truly satisfy your needs?
+The type that's right for you depends on how you plan to use it.
+Personal blenders like the NutriBullet are trendy right now, but would a personal model truly satisfy your needs?

 A personal blender includes a few small blending containers that double as drinking cups.
 It's designed to create a serving for one person rather than a family.

-A full-size blender is an upright blender with a jug-like blending container.
-If you're blending for more than just yourself, a full-size blender would probably be the right choice.
+A full-size blender stands upright with a juglike blending container.
+If you're blending for more than just yourself, a full-size model would probably be the right choice.

 Keep these features in mind when searching for a new countertop blender.

-How much food do you want to prepare at once in your blender?
+How much food do you want to prepare at once?

 - Personal blenders have the smallest capacity of all: around 18 to 24 ounces.
 This is fine for an individual, but it's too small for a family.